Type of Ceremonies & Legal Work

 Signing Table & Chairs

 We can supply a signing table and 2 chairs to enable the marriage certificate to be signed.
-There is an additonal fee for this to enable the table covering to be drycleaned after each wedding to ensure it is always looking great for the photos.
+This is included in our fees.

 Legal Identification Required